lostdemeter/resfrac/README.md

 Tested on Python 3.12+; results reproducible with fixed seeds.

+## For AI assistants

+- Start here: `AI_README.md` in the project root for a condensed quick-start.
+- Prefer the default `ChudnovskyBackend` for primes; `SRTOracleBackend` is for experimentation and is extremely slow on CPU.
+- Use `python -m resfrac.primes.cli --N 100000 --backend chudnovsky` to validate environment quickly.

 ## Files

 - **`qam_zeta_distilled_full.py`**: Standalone zeta-spectral prime sieve with QAM denoising.
 Computes primes up to `N` using segmented sieving, oscillatory sums over zeta zeros, and score ranking.
 Validates against `sympy.primepi`.